memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 #
 # It will now show up in the front page when running Jekyll locally.

-title: Connecting Monitoring and Observability to Your Devices
+title: Observing Connectivity of Connected Devices
 description: Measure and monitor device connectivity using techniques such as logging, protocol captures, and metrics like connection uptime and sync success.
 author: ericj
 ---

 With the number of wireless SoCs on the market, “Just add connectivity” is finally a reality!
 “Just” does a lot of lifting in that phrase.
 Connectivity, whether wired or wireless, adds numerous layers of complexity to your device.
 Treating your connectivity as a black box early in development is easy, but this strategy will implode when thousands of devices enter the field.
 It’s not enough to test from end-to-end, pushing data through your device to the cloud.
 Controlled tests only partially emulate how a device’s connectivity might perform in the field.

 It is crucial to thoroughly understand how your device’s connectivity performs, both presently and compared to future releases.
 Connectivity is the central conduit delivering core data to and from users, whether through a BLE connection to a phone or gateway, or a direct Internet connection with WiFi or LTE.
 Without reliable connectivity, user happiness and device utility plummet.
 Device makers must have a handle on this aspect of their product.
+The best time to instrument your connectivity is yesterday and the next best time is now!

 <!-- excerpt start -->

 This post will cover why connectivity is complex and what methods we have available to diagnose and solve connectivity problems.
-We’ll survey briefly tools like logging and protocol analysis.
-Then, we'll look in-depth at the utility of metrics and finally, wrap up with some practical examples to use in your device.
+The tool at the core of our strategy is metrics.
+We’ll survey briefly other tools like logging and protocol analysis.
+We'll look in-depth at the utility of metrics and finally, wrap up with some practical metric examples to use in your device.

 <!-- excerpt end -->